 - Early in 2017, during my Endocrine MDT, a surveillance ultrasound spotted a slightly enlarged lymph node on the right side (measuring 9mm x 9mm) described as a ‘level 4’ node (a location indicator meaning the ‘lower jugular group’).
 The report was passed to the NET MDT for their consideration with the surgical rep on the Endocrine MDT recommending a conservative approach – the NET MDT agreed.
 I suspect that’s right, it’s still below the worry threshold, nothing is palpable (no lumps) and I don’t have any specific symptoms.
-There could have been a number of reasons for the enlargement and it might even be back to normal size on my next scan.
-Hopefully just a non-issue.
+There could have been a number of reasons for the enlargement and it might even be back to normal size on my next scan (spoiler alert – it was).
 All my issues have been left-sided to date, so that was an interesting diversion.

 Life as a metastatic Neuroendocrine Cancer patient is interesting and efficient surveillance is absolutely critical.

-Thanks for reading
+Thanks for reading.

 Sign up for my newsletters – Click Here